robinagandhi/CYBR4360-8366/firewall-concepts.md

 <details>
 <summary>▶ Explanation</summary>

 `apt-get update` causes Ubuntu to send outbound HTTP/DNS requests to package repositories.
 Those requests leave fine (the OUTPUT chain has no restrictions).
-However, the **response packets** coming back from the repository servers arrive as *new connections from external sources* — and the INPUT chain has no rule allowing them.
+However, the **response packets** coming back from the repository servers arrive as *new connections from external sources*, and the INPUT chain has no rule allowing them.
 They hit the DROP default policy.

-The fix is to allow packets that belong to *already established* connections — connections that *your machine initiated*:
+The fix is to allow packets that belong to *already established* connections, connections that *your machine initiated*:

 ```bash
 sudo iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT